CiarenceW/CiarenceUnbelievableModifications/README.md

 ### GunTweaks
 For now, only fixes the main spring on the Desert Eagle, which clips through the grip.
+Let me know if there's anything else that could need fixed.

 ### VictorianFix
 For now, only fixes the floor collider on the top floor of the Victorian tile, which would block you from collecting a tape from under the turret that could spawn there.
+Probably possible to add new spawns, however, doing that by code might be very time consuming.

+### Config!!!!!!!!!!
+You can turn on/off any of these patches anytime you want by going to BepInEx/config/CiarenceUnbelievableModifications.cfg, or by installing one of the many BepInEx [Config](https://github.com/sinai-dev/BepInExConfigManager) [Managers](https://github.com/BepInEx/BepInEx.ConfigurationManager), which allows you to do it on the fly!